How Does A Business Loan Work? Business Owner Guide

 • Unsecured Business Loans

-Secured loans require something of value that a lender can keep if you fail to repay the loan.
+Secured loans from lenders require that something of value that a lender can keep if you fail to repay the loan.
 Something can include real estate, equipment, cash or investments.

-Unsecured business loans don’t require any type of collateral or you don’t have to pledge anything in place of the loan you get for your business.
+Unsecured business, unsecured loans don’t require any type of collateral or you don’t have to pledge anything in place of the loan you get for your business.
 Instead, you usually have to sign a personal guarantee which clarifies to accept personal liability if the debt is not repaid on time.

 Uses of Business Loans